importing interpolator from posydon.interpolation.IF_interpolation import IFInterpolator

 1. interp_method: the interpolation method to be used can be either linear, 1NN, or a list specifying which interpolation method to be used for each type of track.
 If interp_classes is specified and this parameter is not a list then the interpolator will use the specified method for all classes.

 2. interp_classes: a list of classes that the simulation tracks can fall into.
 Usually specified as the mass transfer type.
 This only needs be specified if interp_method is a list.
+Note that when using class-wise normalization only classes in interp_classes are normalized.
+This is the behavior for interpolation normalization but not classification normalization.

 3. class_method: the classification method to be used, either kNN or 1NN.